 Booking Salon as a dinner destination for you and your mates will instantly earn you a seat at the cool kids’ table.
-This affordable casual fine dining spot in Brixton market (with a heavy emphasis on the casual) is knocking out some of London’s best seasonal cuisine, even if it is hard to nail down.
+This affordable casual fine dining spot on Brixton's Market Row (with a heavy emphasis on the casual) is knocking out some of London’s best seasonal cuisine, even if it is hard to nail down.
 It’s a bit British, a bit Italian, a bit French, a bit Japanese, and a lot eccentric.
 Don’t worry though - there’s nothing too funky going on that you will give cause for alarm or even heavy eye rolls, there’s just some straight up great food, and an equally great wine list.

 “Kooky” is a great word and the best way to describe Shrub and Shutter.
 This is a bar-come-restaurant where you will start your evening choosing from Brixton’s most extensive menu of cocktails.
 Weird and wonderful doesn’t begin to define the range of drinks on offer - some come with meat, and others are based on popular Netflix shows.
 However, the food is just plain wonderful.
 It’s a seasonal European menu at £36 for six courses, and we say grab a few mates, grab a table, work your way through both menus, and make a night of it.